-1. Introduction
+1. INTRODUCTION

-Recently the multiple grid method has become a well-established technique for the acceleration of relaxation-iterations to solve the sparse systems that arise from discretization of elliptic partial differential equations.
-The advantage of multigrid over other acceleration techniques is the fact that-under suitable, but quite general circumstances-the rate of convergence is independent of the size of the system to be solved.
+Recently the multiple grid method has become a well established technique for the acceleration of relaxation-iterations to solve the sparse systems that arise from discretization of elliptic partial differential equations.
+The advantage of multigrid over other acceleration techniques is the fact that under suitable, but quite general circumstances - the rate of convergence is independent of the size of the system to be solved.
 For other methods the rate slows down rapidly for finer discretizations when the systems get larger.
-This makes the multiple grid method superior to other methods-at least for very large elliptic systems.
+This makes the multiple grid method superior to other methods - at least for very large elliptic systems.

 With success the multiple grid technique has also been applied for other types of equations, such as parabolic partial differential equations and integral equations.

-Based on the pioneering work of Brandt [2] it is expected that by the multigrid method, for many equations, a sufficiently accurate approximate solution can be computed in an amount of work that is equivalent to a small number of evaluations of the (nonlinear) operator.
+Based on the pioneering work of A.Brandt it is expected that by the multigrid method, for many equations, a sufficiently accurate approximate solution can be computed in an amount of work that is equivalent to a small number of evaluations of the (nonlinear) operator [2].

-Also for the steady solution of hyperbolic equations, such as the time-dependent Euler equations, the multiple grid technique has been used for the acceleration of the solution process [6, 7, 16, 18].
+Also for the solution of hyperbolic equations such as the time dependent Euler equations, serious attempts have been made to use the multiple grid technique for the acceleration of the solution process [6,7,16,18].
 In particular when no accurate representation of the time dependence is required, a suitable acceleration may be expected.

-In this paper we treat some aspects of the solution of the steady Euler equations.
-We show that for a-nontrivial-standard model problem, multiple grid iteration yields again a process of which the rate of convergence is independent of the size of the system.
-The problem treated is the transonic flow of a gas in a channel with a circular bump.
+Report NM-R8507 Centre for Mathematics and Computer Science P.O.
+Box 4079, 1009 AB Amsterdam, The Netherlands In this paper we treat some aspects of the solution of the steady Euler equations.
+We show that for a - nontrivial - standard model problem, multiple grid iteration yields again a process of which the rate of convergence is independent of the size of the system.
+The problem treated is the transsonic flow of a gas in a channel with a circular bump.
 No special provisions are made with respect to the solution that is to be found.
 The shock is captured by the discretization.
-Experiments with the computation of flows around an airfoil show a similar behavior.
-However, for flows with a smaller Mach number the convergence rate of the multigrid iteration slightly decreases, cf. [5].